 Both varieties are equally lovable and easy to live with.

 Grooming Of Griffon Dogs

-The Griffon Bruxellois has a rough coat and grows a beard and moustache.
+The Griffon Bruxellois has a rough coat and grows a beard and mustache.
 It needs to be hand stripped or clipped to keep the coat tidy.
 Hand-stripping is quite hard work but can be mastered by most people.
 This is how the dog’s coats are prepared for the show ring.
-Hand-stripping helps to maintain the harshness and colour of the coat.
+Hand-stripping helps to maintain the harshness and color of the coat.
 Or you can use a professional dog groomer.

 The Petit Brabançon is smooth coated on the head and body and therefore much more easy to care for.
 It needs only minimal grooming.
 Brushing with a soft bristle brush or hound glove will be enough to remove dead hair and keep a healthy shine on the coat.